Email

 Sea level pressure in the ISA.

-10. What will happen to the altimeter reading if an aircraft flying at a fixed heading meets a colder air mass?
+17. What will happen to the indicated altitude if an aircraft in level flight passes into a warmer air mass?

 The pressure to be set on the altimeter subscale to obtain a reading of the pressure altitude of the runway.